 The midterm elections dust has settled in Washington.
 Here are 5 key takeaways

-The outcome of the midterm elections have had wide-ranging consequences, from Congress to presidential politics.
+The outcomes of the midterm elections have had wide-ranging consequences, from Congress to presidential politics.

 Here are five lessons from the 2022 midterms: